Epzillon/tic-tac-toe/README.md

 Minimum requirements:
 - The player can choose the grid size (N).
-- Man always starts first with "X" mark.
+- The player always starts first with the "X" mark.
-- The computer can place "O" randomly.
+- The computer places "O" on the grid randomly.
 - The player who succeeds in placing N of their marks in a horizontal, vertical, or diagonal row is the winner.
 - The player loses if there are no more free cells left.
-- The winning player must be saved to database.
+- The winning player's details must be saved to the database.
-- At the end of the game, a leaderboard should be shown:
+- At the end of the game, a leaderboard must be displayed:
-  - Top 20 players should be shown.
+  - The top 20 players should be shown.
-  - Total amount of players should be shown.
+  - The total number of players should be shown.
-  - Shown players should be sorted by grid size and play time.
+  - The displayed players should be sorted by grid size and playtime.

-Something is already working, something is not.
+Some functionality is already working, but some is not.
 You need to:
-- Complete the remaining tasks
+- Complete the remaining tasks.
-- Create PR with all changes.
+- Create a PR with all the changes.

 NB!
-There are few things are important ot mention:
+There are a few important things to mention:
 1. You are now the lead developer and can make any changes you think are necessary.
-2. A frontend developer wasn't hired yet and customer was notified that solution could look not perfect from the frontend perspective.
-But all the efforts of the backend developer in this part will be taken into account.
+2. A frontend developer hasn't been hired yet, and the customer has been notified that the solution might not look perfect from a frontend perspective.
+However, all backend development efforts contributing to the frontend will be taken into account.
 Good luck!

 ### Task #1

-Build the Leaderboard regarding the requirements.
+Build the leaderboard according to the requirements.
-Right now it only shows some test values.
+Currently, it only displays some test values.

 ### Task #2

-Players name should be saved and shown in the leaderboard in case player won.
+The player's name should be saved and displayed on the leaderboard if they win.
-Right now we don't have such feature only a table in a database.
+Currently, this feature only includes a table in the database, with no integration.

 ### Task #3

-The computer's move logic should be rewritten to something less resource intensive.
+Rewrite the computer's move logic to make it less resource-intensive.
-Recursive random is not working so good.
+The current recursive random implementation is inefficient.

 ## Installation